 Digital business solutions meet exponential growth

 Copenhagen-based company Napp A/S is an innovative and rapidly growing software company.
-Napp’s Partner Relationship Management (PRM) software, Siesta 4.0, helps manufacturing companies handle all their communication, marketing and branding in one place.
+Napp’s Partner Relationship Management (PRM) software, Siesta 4.0, helps manufacturing companies handle all communication, marketing and branding.
 It works on all platforms, including desktop, mobile and tablet.

 The successful collaboration between the Enterprise Europe Network in Denmark and Napp started in 2015.
 The Network helped Napp to find resellers and development partners from Spain and Poland.
 It then put the company in contact with finance experts who helped them identify potential investors.
 In 2017, Napp received a seven-figure capital investment from the Danish investment fund Promentum Equity Partners.